aakash029/Chat-Application-Using-Multithreading/README.md

 Features:

 1.TCP-based communication
-- Server handles multiple clients using threads
-- Broadcasts messages from one client to all others
+2.Server handles multiple clients using threads 3.Broadcasts messages from one client to all others 4.Console-based interface
-- Console-based interface